-- The first algorithm computes several similarity matrices from a quantized MIDI file (Section5). - The second algorithm extracts patterns from the similarity matrices (Section 6).
+- the first algorithm computes several similarity matrices from a quantized MIDI file (Section5). - the second algorithm extracts patterns from the similarity matrices (Section 6).

-In the first algorithm, we first quantize and segment the MIDI sequence with an algorithm proposed in [1].
+In the first algorithm, we first quantize and segment the MIDI sequence with an algorithm proposed in Meudic [6].
 The boundaries of the segments correspond to the downbeats of the music.
-The initial sequence of MIDI events is thus considered as a sequence of beatsegments.
-Each beat-segment (b.s) is itself a sequence of MIDI events (see Figure 5).
+The initial sequence of MIDI events is thus considered as a sequence of beat-segments.
+Each beat-segment (b.s) is itself a sequence of MIDI events (see Fig. 5).
+Then, given a length L (in number of beats), each sequence of b.s of length L is compared with all the other sequences of same length.
+For each comparison, three similarity values are computed (corresponding to three different features: pitch intervals, pitch contour and rhythm) and associated with the events of the two sequences that have been found similar (we call them "templates").
+All the similarity measures are then stored in similarity matrices.
+The measures of similarity we use are presented in 5.2.

-Figure 5.
+Fig. 5.
 A sequence of beat-segments (b.s) extracted from the "Variations Goldberg" from Bach.
 The vertical lines delimit the beat segments.
 Horizontal lines are the durations of each event.